kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/XSRThresh_s.jpg)

 I used all these four combinations in the video pipeline and I got the best results for the X+S+R threshold even though the S+R combined binary looks the sharpest filtering out the trees and irrelevant details.
-This because over the long run of the video under different conditions (shade, sun, trees, etc) the X+S+R threshold performs better so I use that for my pipeline.
+This is because over the long run of the video under different conditions (shade, sun, trees, etc.) the X+S+R threshold performs better so I use that for my pipeline.
+The code for this is in the 8th cell of the notebook.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp()`, which appears in the 9th cell of the IPython notebook.
-The `warp()` function takes an image (`img`) as the input, undistorts it and using the perspective matrix `M` and the function `cv2.warpPerspective()` to warp the image.
-The perspective Matrix `M` is obtained by choosing a trapezoid (`src` points) which gets transformed into a rectangle (`dst` points) with the function `M = cv2.getPerspectiveTransform(src, dst)`.
+The `warp()` function takes an image (`img`) as the input, undistorts it and uses the perspective matrix `M` and the function `cv2.warpPerspective()` to warp the image.
+The perspective Matrix `M` is obtained by choosing a trapezoid (`src`) which gets transformed into a rectangle (`dst`) with the function `M = cv2.getPerspectiveTransform(src, dst)`.
 I hardcoded the source and destination points.
 I applied the `warp`function to the test image and I got the following result.
 This picture shows the source (in blue) and destination (in red) points drawn out on the image.
 The lines in the warped image are parallel:

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/warp_s.jpg)

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 I have two functions to fit polynomials.
 The first function `initial_lane_polynomials()` is used for the very first frame of the video.
 The code is in the 10th cell of the notebook.
-Here we first find the histogram of the lower half of the image to find the pixel concentrations.
-If we did a good job of filtering with the thresholds we should see two peaks as shown in the following histogram:
+Here I first find the histogram of the lower half of the image to find the pixel concentrations.
+If I did a good job of filtering with the thresholds I should see two peaks as shown in the following histogram:

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/hist_s.jpg)

-Once we identify the histogram peaks we roughly know where the lane lines are in the image.
-Using these peaks as the starting points we use the sliding window approach to fit the polynomials.
-In the sliding window method we collect the non-zero pixels along a line starting from the two histogram peaks all the way to the top of the image.
-Once we collect the non-zero pixels along the height of the two histogram peaks we fit a 2nd order polynomial (`Ay**2 + By + C`) through these pixels.
+Once I identify the histogram peaks I roughly know where the lane lines are in the image.
+Using these peaks as the starting points I use the sliding window approach to fit the polynomials.
+In the sliding window method I collect the non-zero pixels along a line starting from the two histogram peaks all the way to the top of the image.
+After I collect the non-zero pixels along the height of the two histogram peaks, I fit a 2nd order polynomial (`Ay**2 + By + C`) through these pixels.
 I show the initial line fitting with the sliding windows in the left of the picture shown below.

-The second line fitting function called `subsequent_lane_polynomials()` is used once we find a good initial fit.
+The second line fitting function called `subsequent_lane_polynomials()` is used once I find a good initial fit.
 The code is in the 11th cell of the notebook.
-Here we do not have to go through the tedius process of finding the histogram and collecting the pixels through sliding windows.
-We simply start from the previous good fit and search around these polynomials within a margin.
+Here I do not go through the tedius process of finding the histogram and collecting the pixels through sliding windows.
+I simply start from the previous good fit and search around these polynomials within a margin.
 In the following picture on the right I show the subsequent polynomial fit.
-The green shaded area shows the margin where we search of the pixels.
+The green shaded area shows the margin where I search for the pixels.

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/initial_line_s.jpg) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/subs_line_s.jpg)